eunos-1128/openstructure/examples/scoring/README.md

 The example commands here assume an OpenStructure installation ([compile instructions](https://openstructure.org/docs/install/)).
-Running the computations in conda or containers provide a considerably easier setup than compiling OpenStructure from source.
+To simplify the setup, we recommend Conda or containers instead of compiling OpenStructure from source.
 Instructions for setup and running equivalent computations are available below for

 * [Conda](#conda)